theRealAph/ScopeLocals/README.md

 migration may be difficult, and you may find there is little to be gained.

-However, in many cases extent local variables are exactly what you need.
+However, in many cases extent-local variables are exactly what you need.
 We've already covered hidden parameters for callbacks in some depth, but there are other good ways to use extent locals.